 It’s clear that the developers have spent part of their development time so far concerned with the game’s ‘juice’ – the way that sounds and visual effects combine to make moment-to-moment play feel as good as possible.
 You can see juice in the smear of sword slashes, the way the background flashes to mark every strike that connects, and the way each enemy flashes and vanishes as you smack them to death.

 What is less clear is by what axis the game will grow from this relatively thin alpha into the full game.
 The trailer and screenshots released show tilesets for levels different than those I’ve already seen, and I know there will be more bosses.
 I don’t know if rooms will eventually contain more enemies, or if shops will sell abilities more interesting than re-fills and percentage increases.

-I hope so, because right now ScourgeBringer looks and feels like a mesh of Dead Cells and Celeste.
+I hope so, because right now ScourgeBringer looks and feels, as the developers put it, like a mesh of Dead Cells and Celeste.
 It has the movement hop-hop of the latter and the combat pop-pop of the former, and if it can marry that to a meta-structure or progression system, it’ll spread from existing in my fingers, to existing in my heart.